-This year, we baked a 22-pound turkey – and that was just for the four of us!
-Needless to say, we have a ton of leftover turkey!
-Instead of eating the same meal night after night until it’s gone, I am working on creative ways to use the turkey and our other leftovers.
+Every Thanksgiving, we have a ton of leftover turkey!
+Instead of eating the same meal night after night until it’s gone, I love coming up with creative ways to use the turkey and our other leftovers.

 Last night, I decided to modify my Creamy Leftover Chicken & Rice recipe to use turkey and mashed potatoes as a way to use up our bountiful leftovers.
 And I added bacon to the recipe, because who doesn’t love bacon?

 The consensus was that everyone loved it!
 Zoë said it was just like Shepherd’s Pie, but with turkey instead.
 Both girls had two bowls of it, so it’s not just yummy – it’s a kid-friendly dinner recipe.